fmalmeida/bacannot/docs/manual.rst

    * - ``--lreads_type``
      - N (Y if longreads are used)
      - NA
-     - Longreads is used?
-If so, from which tech it is?
+     - Longreads are used?
+If so, from which technology it is?
 Options: [ 'nanopore' or 'pacbio' ]

 Input files (multiple genome analysis)
 """"""""""""""""""""""""""""""""""""""